 - Molecularly bonds to all materials and platings and can only be eliminated by removing the bonded substrate.

 - No bakeout or heat curing is required for the application of Tungsten Disulfide (WS2).

 Tungsten Disulfide combination coatings for additional wear & corrosion protection.

 - Chrome or Electroless Nickel with Tungsten Disulfide (WS2)

 - Provides additional wear protection from the 70Rc hardness of the chrome or EN and the low friction of Tungsten Disulfide.

 - Anodizing with Tungsten Disulfide (WS2)

 - Provides aluminum with more corrosion and wear protection with low friction from Tungsten Disulfide.

-- Chromium Nitride CrN or Titanium Nitride TiN combined with Tungsten Disulfide (WS2).
+- Chromium Nitride (CrN) combined with Tungsten Disulfide (WS2).

-- The thin hard coatings of PVD applied CrN and TiN combined with Tungsten Disulfide provides a thin hard film with a very low friction factor which address stamping tooling and wear components in assembly and packaging machines.
+- The thin hard coating of PVD applied CrN combined with Tungsten Disulfide provides a thin hard film with a very low friction factor which address stamping tooling and wear components in assembly and packaging machines.